ShabuShabu/laravel-paradedb-search/README.md

 )->get();
 ```

 The two queries above are identical.
-The fluent methods allow you to conditionally add queries, tho:
+The fluent methods allow you to conditionally add queries, though:

 ```php
 $when = false;